2020-2021 Concert Season

 Sunday, January 31, 2021 – 7:30 PM

 The Everly Set’s vocals and keen wit will have you singing, laughing, and dancing in the aisles!
-Sean and Jack will take you back to 1957 when teens Phil and Don Everly first super-charged the vocal sound of Rock’n’Roll with sparkling harmonies that influenced The Beatles, Simon & Garfunkel, The Beach Boys, The Hollies, and the Bee Gees.
-Sean and Jack revive the vibe of the Everly Brothers with many of their charted hits from 1957 to 1988 and many great stories from the brothers successful careers.
+Sean and Jack will take you back to 1957 when teens Phil and Don Everly revolutionized the vocal sound of Rock’n’Roll with their unique sibling harmonies.
+Sean and Jack will revive the vibe of Don and Phil Everly with many of their charted hits from 1957 to 1988 and many great stories from the brothers successful careers.

 Sunday, February 14, 2021 – 7:30 PM

 Acclaimed recording artist and live entertainer Will Martin is a born and raised “Kiwi”, currently working all over the globe.
 He has achieved phenomenal success in his home country of New Zealand, as well as in Europe.
 When his debut album “A NEW WORLD” launched in The United Kingdom at Number 1, he became the youngest man in history to top the Classical Charts.

 By no means a strictly classical singer, Will is renowned for his engaging performance style, alluring personality, and expressive voice across multiple musical genres.
 He is internationally sought after as an entertainer and vocalist, as well as producer for various creative projects.